 cmd monitor_graph

-user KNM user username
+apikey KNM user's API Key

 id ID number of monitor

 param1 Zero based index of chart to retrieve.
 The index is based on enabled graphs.

 deviceid ID of asset

 A PNG image file with the default size of 747x120 pixels and a color depth of 3 bytes per pixel.